 Dioptase's metaphysical properties are equally impressive.
 Its strong vibration promotes spiritual attunement and connection to spirit guides.
 This crystal is known for activating the Heart Chakra, opening it up to love and receptivity and encouraging healing from past lives.
 Dioptase helps individuals unlearn past bad habits and fosters forgiveness, guiding them toward a deeper connection with the universe.

 Incorporating dioptase into spiritual practices can be transformative.
 Dioptase meditation, for instance, helps enhance intuitive abilities and fosters a profound sense of emotional freedom.
-This cyclosilicate mineral heals and leads to spiritual growth and enlightenment.
-Dioptase encourages you to see your present life as one full of abundance, and that richness is an available, accessible state of being.
+This cyclosilicate mineral promotes healing and fosters spiritual growth and enlightenment.
+Dioptase encourages you to see your present life as one full of abundance, and to recognize that this richness is an available, accessible state of being.
 The energies of dioptase can be felt to the touch as a cool, calming sensation slowly overtaking one's body.

 Chakra Association and Balancing